I’ll be the first to admit it, writing a good enough about me page is downright difficult.

 Make your page reek of value that doesn’t look like self promotion.

-People have very short attention spans so make your about page as succinct as you can.
+People have very short attention spans so make your about page as short as it can be.

 To borrow Antonione de Saint’s words, “Perfection isn’t when there’s nothing else to add, it’s when you can’t take anything away!”